fletcher68/airport-baggage-router/README.md

 0005 A7 A8 A9 A10 A5 BaggageClaim : 12
 </pre>

 The output : The optimized route for each bag.
-The program only takes into consideration the shortest number of hops from the starting node to the ending node.
-Time is current not considered when determining the optimized route.
-However, the total travel time is computed for each optimal route and written to the output file.
+The total travel time is computed for each optimal route and written to the output file.

 <Bag_Number> <point_1> <point_2> [<point_3>, …] : <total_travel_time>